 2 oz. cooked pasta, drained and rinsed in cold water

-Pour dressing into the bottom of jar.
+Pour dressing into the bottom of the jar.
 Next, in order, add onions, green peppers, red peppers and black olives.
 Add pepperoni and top with cooked pasta.
-Seal lid tightly and store in fridge for up to seven days.
+Seal the lid tightly and store in the fridge for up to seven days.
 When you’re ready to eat, shake the jar.